 - It is very hard to 3D scan small objects (less than 30cm), however, it does not mean that the peel 3d cannot capture small details on larger objects.
 Indeed, this 3D scanner can produce realistic and highly detailed scans.

 - It is hard to 3D scan thin objects (for example tree leaves or cactus pikes).

 Are peel 3d scan results satisfying?

 Our goal was to verify the claims of peel 3d and challenge the limitations of the 3D scanner.
-In order to do that, we chose to 3D scan objects that peel 3d claimed should work, but we also attempted to 3D scan what peel 3d claimed to be hard or impossible to scan.
+To do that, we chose to 3D scan objects that peel 3d claimed should work, but we also attempted to 3D scan what peel 3d claimed to be hard or impossible to scan.

 Our 3D scan list:

 - Semi-rigid objects: a full-body scan (190cm) and a head scan (30cm).

 - A bigger industrial object: a full motorcycle (170cm).

 - A smaller industrial object: a plastic coffee machine (40cm), with the particularity of having a transparent water container.